 “When will Disneyland and California Adventure reopen in 2021?” and “how much longer will the parks stay closed?” are common questions.
-This covers what Governor Newsom’s four-tier opening plan means for Disneyland Resort, why an end to the closure won’t happen until 2021, and more.
-(Updated November 16, 2020.)
+This covers what the end of Orange County’s stay-at-home order means, why the closure will continue the next few months, and more.
+(Updated February 18, 2021.)

 We’ll start by underscoring the reality that we don’t have a crystal ball, and no one knows for sure when Disneyland will reopen.
 This is a fluid situation, which should be apparent by the fact that Disneyland was originally scheduled to open this July and now may not reopen until Summer 2021.
 New information and data emerges on a daily basis, and plans change and evolve.